Skip to content

 How I Use Storytelling

 I use storytelling to uncover connections between people and their worlds, and reveal emotional truths.
-My book Cork Wars weaves a true story with real-life characters, gathered from in-depth interviews with family members, personal collections, and declassified government records.
+My book Cork Wars weaves a true story with real-life characters.
+The narrative features spies, international black markets, and a patriotic wartime tree-planting campaign with kids, gardeners, and politicians.
+(You can order it in hardcopy, e-book or audio, and hear the interview with Sheila Kast on WYPR.)
+I assembled the story from in-depth interviews with family members, personal collections, and declassified government records.
+My work has ranked among top narratives by Longreads.

 Another example is the 2017 book, Transformation of an Icon, about bioscience pioneer ATCC.
 Our work on that garnered a gold Stevie Award for Best Business Book.
 From my practice, I’ve shared storytelling techniques and strategies as a writing instructor and TEDx speaker on Creative Storytelling with teams.